AT-Publishing/website/_posts/2018-01-24-weiss-report.md

 Traders expect the ratings to be rather negative, in the best case scenario negative only for cryptocoins that are mainly valued based on *promising tech* backed by nothing more than a cute landing page.
 However, the headline on weissratings.com actually explains the grades are meant to identify *the most promising cryptocurrencies* which goes to show how one-sided marketing still runs the crypto show in 2018.
 Some traders are naturally expecting a fresh dose of turmoil in the currently choppy markets.

 This post will be updated later with new information.

+#### Updates

+The free preview can be found [here](http://archive.is/F5fo8).

+BTC: C+ "fair but full blocks&trade;"

+ETH: B "good because readily upgradeable"

+Novacoin (D) and SaluS (D) are "weak"

+STEEM B- "moderate strength in all key factors"